patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 separating the service code from the controller code.
 Being one step away from the clichéd three layer architecture, we refactored the code, which is now full of single-line functions that just hand their parameters over to the next lower
-layer: filling in forms instead of solving problems.
+layer: filling in forms instead of solving problems, as if we were writing Java code.

 We didn't argue that day, as we just wanted to go ahead and implement the CRUD operations for the most crucial entities.
 And nobody had strong opinions